artemave/REST-assured/README.markdown

 * Implement expectations
 * Support headers (extends previous point)
 * Ruby client library
-* Support methods in UI (at the moment it is always GET)
+* Support verbs in UI (at the moment it is always GET)
 * Don't allow to double internal routes.
 Just in case

 ## Author